General pension FAQs

-- Stop making contributions into your personal pension and leave your retirement savings invested.
+- Stop making contributions into your personal pension and leave your pension savings invested.

 - Transfer the value of your personal pension into your employer's workplace pension - provided it's able to accept transfer payments.
 Transferring may not be in your best interests as you could lose valuable benefits which can't be replaced.
 You should speak to your financial adviser before you make a decision.

-What about retirement savings I've built up with previous employers?
+What about pension savings I've built up with previous employers?

-If you've built up retirement savings with a previous employer, you can:
+If you've built up pension savings with a previous employer, you can:

 - Contribute to both pension plans, as long as you don't exceed the annual allowance.

-- Stop making contributions and leave your retirement savings invested.
+- Stop making contributions and leave your pension savings invested.